knpuniversity/javascript/knpu/ep3-webpack/optimized-commons-chunk.md

 We're going to talk more about caching and versioning later.
 But for now, let me just say this: you don't want the contents of a built file to change unless it actually *needs* to change.
-Why make your user re-download a fresh `layout.js` file... if nothing really changed inside it?
+Why make your user re-download a fresh `layout.js` file... if nothing important changed inside it?

 ## Extracting the Manifest